Tell us about Envision’s journey to a net zero future

 Why did Envision decide to join Climate Group’s RE100 programme?

 As a green-tech company providing comprehensive renewable solutions, we are dedicated to driving the global net zero transition.
 At the same time, it's crucial we use as much renewable energy within our operation and across our value chain as possible.
-RE100 is an excellent programme to help us commit, act and report in promoting renewable energy and fighting climate change.
+RE100 is an excellent program to help us commit, act and report in promoting renewable energy and fighting climate change.

 “Envision is committed to being a leading innovator in the field of sustainability.
 We joined RE100 and became a CDP Gold Accredited Solution Provider, dedicated to empowering our internal sustainable operation, supply chain, customers and partners with technological innovation.
 We collaborate with stakeholders to promote global sustainable development, enable the green industrial revolution, and integrate productivity and permanent sustainable development.”